Rapid antibiotic resistance within bacteria doesn't fit into the evolutionary model

 Excerpt: "Bacteria that are susceptible to antibiotics can survive when enough resistant cells around them are expressing an antibiotic-deactivating factor.
 This new take on how the microbial context can compromise antibiotic therapy was published by a team of microbiologists from the University of Groningen microbiologists, together with colleagues from San Diego, in the journal PLOS Biology on 27 December.

 The entire paper is summed up nicely in a short video clip of a crucial experiment in the study.
-We see Staphylococci bacteria, which have been labelled with a green fluorescent protein, expressing a gene for the antibiotic chloramphenicol.
+We see Staphylococci bacteria, which have been labelled with a green fluorescent protein, expressing a resistance gene for the antibiotic chloramphenicol.
 Next to them are black Streptococcus pneumoniae bacteria that do not have the resistance gene.
 In a medium containing the antibiotic, the green cells begin to grow and divide whereas the non-resistant black cells don't.
 After a time, individual black cells begin to divide and they even outgrow their green companions.

 What is going on here?
 Microbiologist Robin Sorg, first author of the paper, explains: "The resistant cells take up the chloramphenicol and deactivate it.
 At a certain point, the concentration in the growth medium drops below a critical level and the non-resistant cells start growing."
 Something like this has been seen before.
 "Cells with resistance to penicillin can secrete beta-lactamase enzymes which break down the antibiotic.
 But in our case, the antibiotic is deactivated inside the resistant cells.